tradecloud/tradecloud-sdk-dotnet/api-v1/ConfirmOrderLine/README.md

 This example confirms one order line on the API v1

+The business confirmation of the requested values, like quantity, delivery date and prices.

+The confirmation can either be consistent (confirmed values are equal to requested prices) or inconsistent (at least one confirmed values is different than the requested values).

 ## Prerequisites

-A tradecloud.nl supplier user
+- A tradecloud.nl supplier user
-A to be confirmed order line
+- A to be confirmed order line

 ## Configure

 In the source code:
-- fill in username on tradecloud.nl
+- fill in your Tradecloud username
-- fill in password on tradecloud.nl
+- fill in your password
 - fill in the order LINE id in the URL
 - fill in the to be confirmed values in the body
 ## Run